Dmitriyrus99/custom-erpnext/docs/integrations/google_drive_setup.md

 ## 5. Validate the integration

-1. Open “Ferum Custom Settings” and click **Check Google Drive**.
+1. Use the **Check Google Drive** button on “Ferum Custom Settings”.
+The new healthcheck:
-   - Success shows the folder name and owner.
+   - Reads the root folder metadata (`files().get`) and reports owner/link.
-   - Failure displays the HTTP error code and guidance.
+   - Verifies write access by creating a tiny `healthcheck-<timestamp>.txt`, checking it exists, then deleting it.
+   - Returns structured JSON so Prometheus/Grafana can parse `status`/`message`.
+   - Mirror the same checks via `/api/method/ferum_custom.api.drive.health`, which reads credentials from `.env` and can be polled by Prometheus/CI without logging into ERPNext.
-2. Trigger a manual upload:
+2. Trigger a manual sync:
-   - Create or edit a “Service Report” and submit; a PDF should appear under the Drive folder.
+   - Submit a “Service Report” and confirm the PDF appears under `/Customer/<Project>/Reports`.
-   - Attach a file to a Service Request and verify `drive_file_id` is populated on the File record.
+   - Attach a file to a Service Request; verify both `Custom Attachment` and the File link contain `drive_file_id`.
-3. Optional CLI smoke test:
+3. CLI smoke test:

 ```bash
 bench --site <site> execute ferum_custom.ferum_custom.site_ops.backup_to_drive
 ```

-Check the Drive folder for a new backup `.sql.gz`.
+Check the Drive folder for a `.sql.gz` backup (deleted by background cleanup after verification).

 ## 6. Monitoring & troubleshooting

-- Upload failures create `frappe.log_error` entries and send email to **System Manager** and **Chief Accountant** roles.
+- Upload failures log errors and email **System Manager** + **Chief Accountant**.
-- The feature flag can be disabled temporarily to halt uploads without touching code.
-- Healthcheck output (button) lists the folder, owner, and link.
-Use it for on-call playbooks.
+- Healthcheck output feeds Prometheus/Grafana; alert when `status` != `ok`.
-- Retry policy: Drive uploads retry 3× on transient HTTP 429/5xx responses with exponential backoff.
+- Retry: 3× on HTTP 429/5xx with exponential backoff; see `drive.upload_bytes`.
+- Disable `FERUM_ENABLE_GOOGLE_DRIVE_SYNC` if the service account temporarily loses access.

+## 7. DocType/process dependencies

+- `Service Report` → PDF export and upload under `/Customer/<Project>/Reports`.
+- `Service Request` files → stored as `Custom Attachment`, `File`, and optionally synced to Drive if `enable_google_drive_sync`.
+- `Invoice` data (via `sync_to_google_sheets`) → writes rows to the configured sheet.
+- `Service Maintenance Schedule` backups → archived under `<site>/Backups/`.

+Drive integration only works after the service account JSON and root folder id propagate into `.env` via your Secret Manager (vault/SSM) + `scripts/render_env.py`.
+The runtime now favors these environment overrides for sensitive fields (`FERUM_GOOGLE_SERVICE_ACCOUNT_JSON`, etc.), so keep them out of Desk settings and supply them via Vault/SSM every deploy.

 ## 7. Security checklist